missmatsuko/JavaScript30/02 - JS and CSS Clock/README.md

 - [x] Add text value of time for accessibility
 - [x] Only change transform/content when it is not the same as previous
 - [ ] Remove repetitive parts in JS

+## Things I learned:
+I don't think I really learned any new things from this day.
+Half the tutorial was focusses on the CSS part.
+I practiced my skills by separating style and logic more from the original, and making the styles more useful (e.g. having different length clock hands).
+I still think using dates/times in JS is a bitch without a library like Moment.js, although that would be overkill for this project.